kubewarden/docs/docs/quick-start.md

 A Kubewarden `PolicyServer` is completely managed by the `kubewarden-controller` and multiple `PolicyServers` can be deployed in the same Kubernetes cluster.

-The `PolicyServer` is the component which executes the Kubewarden policies when requests arrive and validates them.
+The `PolicyServer` is the component that executes the Kubewarden policies when requests arrive and validates them.

 Default `PolicyServer` configuration: